Soaking up Stormwater

 We partnered with local businesses to install large rainwater collection systems (1000L).
 Partners included Bunchberry Nursery, Ragged Robin Farm and Nursery, and Summerland Nursery.
 Visit them if you want to find design ideas for your own home.

-Download our rain barrel building instructions here
+Download our rain barrel building instructions here.

 Educational Resource Materials: Managing Water in Response to a Changing Climate in Southwest Nova Scotia